 Web push notifications are short messages that show on your shoppers’ screen.
 You can use them to announce your sales promotions or retarget abandoned customers.

-To reduce abandoned carts, send push notifications as soon as possible, perhaps within 30 minutes since they leave your store.
+To reduce abandoned cart, send push notifications as soon as possible, perhaps within 30 minutes since they leave your store.
 Never do this a week later since shoppers likely forget the product or the site they found it.